 Although they’re similar in some ways, their main treatment strategies are different.
 A physical therapist mainly guides you in stretches and ways you can improve your pain.
 A chiropractor also educates you but focuses on manual adjustments.
 Patients commonly see chiropractors for back and neck issues.
 Physiotherapists are frequently visited for soft tissue and musculoskeletal conditions.

-For many concerns, like neck pain, you can see either practitioner.
+For many concerns, like neck pain, you can see either practitioner in Vancouver.
 When this is the case, decide which clinic or treatment approach you’d prefer or book a consultation with both to decide.
 Some conditions may also be best treated by both.

 Physiotherapy vs Osteopathy: Who Should I See?